SteveGilham/altcover/docs/AltCover.Toolkit/CoverageFormats-fsapidoc.md

     val ConvertToCobertura :
       document:System.Xml.Linq.XDocument -> System.Xml.Linq.XDocument

+    val ConvertToJson :
+      document:System.Xml.Linq.XDocument -> string

 ```
-The input is either in NCover for OpenCover format; Cobertura, being XML, is returned as a document, the lcov format output is to a stream.
+The input is either in NCover for OpenCover format; Cobertura, being XML, is returned as a document, the lcov format output is to a stream, and JSON as a string.
 ```

     val ConvertFromNCover :